Yan Zhu

 Yan Zhu (朱顏 (朱颜, Zhū Yán)) is a security engineer, open web standards author, technology speaker, and open source contributor.
 In 2015 she was recognized as one of Forbes 30 Under 30.

 Education

-Yan Zhu is a high school dropout who earned a B.S. in physics at MIT.
+Yan Zhu attended Metro Academic and Classical High School in St. Louis, Missouri.
+She dropped out and earned a B.S. in physics at MIT.
 She enrolled as a National Science Foundation Graduate Research Fellow at Stanford University in experimental cosmology but dropped out after four months.

 Employment

-Zhu worked for Yahoo as a security engineer in 2014 and 2015, is a fellow at the Electronic Frontier Foundation, and is currently the chief security officer at Brave Software.
+Zhu worked for Yahoo as a security engineer in 2014 and 2015, is a fellow at the Electronic Frontier Foundation, and is currently the chief security officer and manages the security team at Brave Software.